PowerShell/platyPS/docs/New-MarkdownHelp.md

 ### -AlphabeticParamsOrder
 Order parameters alphabetically by name in PARAMETERS section.
-There are 2 exceptions: -Confirm and -WhatIf parameters will be the last.
+There are 5 exceptions: -Confirm, -WhatIf, -IncludeTotalCount, -Skip, and -First parameters will be the last.
 These parameters are common and hence have well-defined behavior.

 ```yaml